jperrett256/kanji-flashcards/README.md

 # Process

-Here, data has been exported from the PDF, with the intention of transforming it into a more useful format.
+Data has been exported from the PDF and transformed into a more useful format.